-Category a Description including demarcation Biomass category b Scope c as far as it concerns from processing 5 A4 113 prunings (parks and public gardens) 3 A3 e 115 sawdust 5 A4 119 other fresh wood as far as it concerns: 1/2 A1 d / A2 branches, tops and low-value spindle wood originating from forests managed with an eye to preserving their function for the long term branches, tops and low-value spindle wood originating from forest conversions on behalf of changes to functions for which permits have been granted stumps that are originating from conversions in forests on behalf of changes to functions for which permits have been granted as far as it concerns branches, tops and low-value spindle wood originating from gardens, parks and public gardens; 3 A3 e as far as it concerns: 4 A3 branches, tops and low-value spindle wood originating from conversions 'agroforests' on behalf of changes to functions for which permits have been granted stumps originating from conversions from 'agroforests' on behalf of changes to functions for which permits have been granted NOTE With reference to 'continuously forested areas' as described in 6.2.2.1 b), 'agroforests' refer to land under agricultural use including tree stands in agricultural production systems, such as fruit tree plantations, oil palm plantations and agroforestry systems when crops are grown under tree cover. as far as it concerns residues that are produced when round timber is sawn and processed.
-5 A4 160 processed wood; untreated (A-wood) 5 A4 NOTE This concerns a mixture of untreated wood [161], cork [162] and other untreated wood [169].
-170 processed wood; painted/glued wood (B-wood) 5 A4 NOTE This concerns a mixture of painted/glued wood [171], panel materials/glued wood [172] and other painted/glued wood [179].
-180 processed wood; impregnated wood (C-wood) 5 A4 NOTE This concerns a mixture of impregnated wood [181], impregnated wood: heavy metals [182], impregnated wood: halogenated organic compounds [183], impregnated wood: non-halogenated organic compounds [184] and other impregnated wood [189].
+Category a Description including demarcation Biomass category b Scope c 128 stumps hardwood originating from conversions in forests on behalf of changes to functions for which permits have been granted 1/2 A1 d / A2 stumps hardwood originating from conversions from 'agroforests' on behalf of changes to functions for which permits have been granted f 4 A3 129 thinnings hardwood as far as it concerns low-value spindle wood originating from forests managed with an eye to preserving their function for the long term or from forest conversions on behalf of changes to functions for which permits have been granted 1/2 A1 d / A2 thinnings hardwood as far as it concerns low-value spindle wood originating from conversions 'agroforests' on behalf of changes to functions for which permits have been granted f 4 A3 136 branches and tops softwood originating from forests managed with an eye to preserving their function for the long term or from forest conversions on behalf of changes to functions for which permits have been granted 1/2 A1 d / A2 branches and tops softwood originating from conversions 'agroforests' on behalf of changes to functions for which permits have been granted f 4 A3 137 stumps softwood originating from conversions in forests on behalf of changes to functions for which permits have been granted 1/2 A1 d / A2 stumps softwood originating from conversions from 'agroforests' on behalf of changes to functions for which permits have been granted f 4 A3 138 thinnings softwood as far as it concerns low-value spindle wood originating from forests managed with an eye to preserving their function for the long term or from forest conversions on behalf of changes to functions for which permits have been granted 1/2 A1 d / A2 thinnings softwood as far as it concerns low-value spindle wood originating from conversions 'agroforests' on behalf of changes to functions for which permits have been granted f 4 A3 160 processed wood; untreated (A-wood) NOTE This concerns a mixture of untreated wood [161], cork [162] and other untreated wood [169].
+5 A4 170 processed wood; painted/glued wood (B-wood) NOTE This concerns a mixture of painted/glued wood [171], panel materials/glued wood [172] and other painted/glued wood [179].
+5 A4 180 processed wood; impregnated wood (C-wood) 5 A4 NOTE This concerns a mixture of impregnated wood [181], impregnated wood: heavy metals [182], impregnated wood: halogenated organic compounds [183], impregnated wood: non-halogenated organic compounds [184] and other impregnated wood [189].
+191 mixture of wood from processing 5 A4